BAE sees key Saudi jet deal agreed in second half

 Malaysia, Korea and Qatar were also potential customers, he said.

-International sales to countries such as Saudi Arabia have become increasingly important to BAE, which has made exports and niche markets such as cyber security its priority as defence budgets shrink in the United States and Europe.
-Non-U.S. and UK orders totalled 4.8 billion pounds over the six months.
+International sales to countries such as Saudi Arabia have become increasingly important to BAE, which has made exports and niche markets such as cyber security its priority as defense budgets shrink in the United States and Europe.
+Non-U.S. and UK orders totaled 4.8 billion pounds over the six months.

 SAUDI DEAL

-BAE has continued to develop its Saudi business as talks over Salam went on and in June signed a 1.8 billion pound contract for follow-on support for the Salam programme.
+BAE has continued to develop its Saudi business as talks over Salam went on and in June signed a 1.8 billion pound contract for follow-on support for the Salam program.

 Some analysts said the Salam deal looked as good as sealed.